PrinciplesDotDev/principles/invisible-visible.md

 ## Content

 It is the founding principle of Principle-Driven Development (PDD).
 The base principle behind every other principle and the purpose of PDD.
 It is broad in scope and purpose.

+To use the an analogy/metaphor.

+The basis behind it is

 ## Contributors